Cosmological Implications of the CMB Large-scale Structure: Introduction

 \section{Introduction}

-The Wilkinson Microwave Anisotropy Probe (WMAP) has revolutionized our ability to study anisotropies in the cosmic microwave background (CMB) with a precision that is now permitting us to examine the structure of the Universe on all scales \cite{Bennett03}.
-But several anomalies are generating considerable discussion and debate because they appear to indicate possible deficiencies in the standard model, or perhaps new physics driving the origin of density fluctuations in the early Universe and their evolution into the large-scale structure we see today.
-These peculiarities include an unusually low power at the largest scales \cite{Spergel03}, as well as a mutual alignment of the quadrupole and octopole moments \cite{Tegmark03,deOliveira04,Land05,Hansen04,Eriksen04,Schwarz04}.
-These anomalies have variously been attributed to astrophysical, instrumental, or cosmological causes, and even faulty data analysis or {\it a posteriori} statistics \cite{Copi09}.
-The low power and alignment are puzzling because the probability of either occurring within the context of the standard model ($\Lambda$CDM) is less than $1\%$; the chance to measure the sky with both has been quantified at $<10^{-6}$ \cite{Sarkar11}.
+The Wilkinson Microwave Anisotropy Probe (WMAP) and the {\it Planck} satellite have revolutionized our ability to study anisotropies in the cosmic microwave background (CMB) with a precision that is now permitting us to examine the structure of the Universe on all scales (Bennett et al. 2003; Ade et al. 2013).
+But several apparent anomalies may be indicating possible new physics driving the origin of density fluctuations in the early Universe and their evolution into the large-scale structure we see today.
+These peculiarities include an unusually low power at the largest scales (Spergel et al. 2003), as well as an apparent alignment of the quadrupole and octopole moments (Tegmark et al. 2003; de Oliveira-Costa et al. 2004; Hansen et al. 2004; Eriksen et al. 2004; Schwarz et al. 2004; Land \& Magueijo 2005).
+Prior to the {\it Planck} era, these features had variously been attributed to astrophysical, instrumental, or cosmological causes, and even faulty data analysis or {\it a posteriori} statistics (Copi et al. 2009).
+The possibility that these features might be due to instrumental effects, however, has recently been weakened by the {\it Planck} mission, which has confirmed the low power on the largest scales and an alignment between $9^\circ$ and $13^\circ$ of the quadrupole and octopole orientations (Ade et al. 2013).
+The low power and alignment are puzzling because the probability of either occurring within the context of the standard model ($\Lambda$CDM), under the assumption that neither is the result of mere posterior selection biases (Bennett et al. 2011), is less than $\sim1\%$; the chance to measure the sky with both has been quantified at $<10^{-6}$ (Sarkar et al. 2011).

 The power on large scales is characterized in terms of the angular correlation function $C(\theta)$ (defined in Eq.~2 below).
-According to the observations, $C(\theta)$ essentially vanishes at angular separations greater than about $60^\circ$ \cite{Spergel03}, confirming what was first measured a decade earlier with the Cosmic Background Explorer (COBE; \cite{Hinshaw96,Wright96}).
-The absence of any angular correlation at the largest scales is a notable problem for the standard model because it is completely at odds with any inflationary scenario \cite{Guth81,Linde82}.
-Yet without inflation, $\Lambda$CDM simply could not account for the apparent uniformity of the CMB (other than the aforementioned anisotropies at the level of 1 part in 100,000) across the sky.
+According to the observations, $C(\theta)$ essentially vanishes at angular separations greater than about $60^\circ$ (Spergel et al. 2003; Ade et al. 2013), confirming what was first measured a decade earlier with the Cosmic Background Explorer (COBE; Hinshaw et al. 1996; Wright et al. 1996).
+The absence of any angular correlation at the largest scales could be a problem for the standard model because it disagrees with the expectations of an inflationary scenario (Guth 1981; Linde 1982).
+Yet without inflation, $\Lambda$CDM could not account for the apparent uniformity of the CMB (other than the aforementioned anisotropies at the level of 1 part in 100,000) across the sky.